The likely temptation

 If you’re a food lover like me, you’ll find the countless takeaway offers and free Domino’s at Freshers’ Fair hard to resist.
 It’s far too easy to slip into the routine of regularly group-ordering food while socialising with your new flatmates and bonding over your favourite pizza toppings.

-For many new students, it’s the first time you will experience complete independence and have the opportunity to get Deliveroo at 2am with no grief from your parents, and it’s liberating.
+For many new students, it’s the first time you will experience complete independence and have the opportunity to get Deliveroo at 2am with no grief from your parents.
+It’s liberating!

-Instead, I find that offering to cook an easy, home-comfort meal like spag bol goes down really well, and cost nothing in comparison to a takeaway.
+Instead, I find that offering to cook an easy, home-comfort meal like spag bol goes down really well.
+Plus, it costs nothing in comparison to a takeaway.

 The joys of planning ahead

-Getting together with a few others to organise a groceries delivery is a fab idea because it forces you to plan ahead and think about what you’re going to eat during the week, if that’s not something you’re used to doing – it’s also the best way to maximise cupboard space.
+Getting together with a few others to organise a groceries delivery is a fab idea.
+It forces you to plan ahead and think about what you’re going to eat during the week.
+If that’s not something you’re used to doing, it’s also the best way to maximise cupboard space.

-Luckily for me, meal planning was always something that we did at home because everyone had a crazy busy schedule, so I actually quite enjoy the process and have a lot of tried and tested recipes for every food-mood.
+Luckily for me, meal planning was always something that we did at home.
+Everyone had a crazy busy schedule so I actually quite enjoy the process.
+I have a lot of tried and tested recipes for every food-mood.
 But if that’s not the case for you and you’re not used to cooking, there are a lot of great student cookbooks out there designed for that situation.

-I would strongly recommend that you get your hands on one, embrace your inner Jamie Oliver and try out some recipes that appeal to you, so you can save the culinary disasters for your home kitchen and your flatmates don’t have to suffer the consequences.
+I would strongly recommend that you get your hands on a cookbook before you come to uni.
+Embrace your inner Jamie Oliver and try out some recipes that appeal to you and save the culinary disasters for your home kitchen and your flatmates don’t have to suffer the consequences.

 Things I learnt (quite quickly…)

 Vegetables: eat them.
-I know I sound like your mum, but she’s been right all these years and it actually is important to give your body what it needs.
+I know I sound like your mum, but she’s been right all these years.
+It actually is important to give your body what it needs.
 You’ll very quickly find yourself getting sluggish and tired (and not just from a hangover) if you don’t eat your greens.
-Also, they’re not the cheapest thing you’ll have in your basket so chances are, you will refuse to let them go to waste, on principle.
+Also, they’re not the cheapest thing you’ll have in your basket.
+So chances are, you will refuse to let them go to waste, on principle.

 I’d never set foot in Iceland before I came to uni, a shocking fact for one of my course friends.
 She was right to have it as her go-to; I had been missing out.
-Go to the one in Fulford whenever you get the chance because you’ll find most things in there are significantly cheaper than elsewhere, and still the same quality.
+Go to the one in Fulford whenever you get the chance.
+You’ll find most things there are significantly cheaper than elsewhere and still the same quality.

-There’s the added bonus of not having to worry about things expiring in the uncomfortably warm kitchens in student halls because you can just chuck it all in the freezer.
+Plus, there’s the added bonus of not having to worry about things expiring in the uncomfortably warm kitchens in student halls.
+Just chuck it all in the freezer!
 You’re welcome in advance.